 Nonetheless, patients can ask their doctor to prescribe some medicine if the pain is not tolerable.
 Usually, a doctor may suggest acetaminophen instead of the common NSAIDs like aspirin and ibuprofen.
 Acetaminophens like Tylenol are a safer alternative for pregnant women and those who are attempting pregnancy.

-Some women expect leakage after IUI, and that is why they remain to lie down for a moment.
+Some women expect sperm leakage after IUI, and that is why they prefer to lie down after the procedure.
 However, there is no chance of leakage because the cervix is closed.
 Nevertheless, patients who feel unwell should take the time to rest and recuperate.

 Resume Normal Activity

-Generally, IUI should be quick and is a relatively simple and safe procedure.
-After the procedure, patients can get back to their usual day-to-day routines.
-However, they should limit physically taxing activities.
+Generally, IUI should be quick, and is a relatively simple and safe procedure.
+After insemination, patients can go back to their usual day-to-day routines.
+However, they should still limit physically taxing activities.

 Keep Body Temperature Low

 Low body temperature is more conducive to implantation.
 This is also one of the reasons why it’s best to avoid engaging in high-impact exercises.
-Therefore, women should avoid activities that elevate their temperature.
+Therefore, women should avoid activities that may elevate their temperature.
 For instance, they should avoid taking hot baths or saunas.
-Also, they should abstain from swimming as soaking in water can elevate the chance of infection.
+Also, they should abstain from swimming as soaking in water can increase the risk for pelvic infection.

 IUI patients can engage in sexual intercourse after the procedure.
 The notion that sex can cause miscarriage is false.
-Some doctors even advise intercourse to patients because orgasm impels uterine contraction.
+Some doctors even advise sexual intercourse because orgasm impels uterine contraction.
 This will drive the sperm closer to the egg and heighten the possibility of pregnancy.

 IUI is a minimally invasive fertility treatment.
 Thus, serious complications associated with the procedure are low and mostly non-existent.
 Few risks include the following:

-The biggest risk of IUI is a vaginal infection.
+The biggest risk associated with IUI is vaginal infection.
 This can happen when bacteria attach to the catheter during treatment, or the semen injected is infectious.
 A vaginal infection may bring about inflammation, itching, and an unpleasant odor.

-IUI can cause an injury of the cervix that can lead to spotting or vaginal bleeding and acute pain.
+IUI can cause an injury to the cervix that can lead to spotting or vaginal bleeding and acute pain.

 Ovarian Hyper-Stimulation Syndrome (OHSS)

-Once again, when coordinated with fertility drugs, IUI significantly increases the risk of becoming pregnant with multiples.
+Once again, when coordinated with fertility drugs, IUI significantly increases the risk of becoming pregnant with multiple babies.
 Multiple pregnancies are associated with a higher risk of miscarriage, gestational diabetes, low birth weight, premature delivery, and other complications at birth.